 F-2014-8.2-24 Independent evaluation of the implementation of the EU Action Plan on Forest Law Enforcement Governance and Trade (FLEGT) 2003-2014

-The closing date for submission is 20 October 2014.
+The closing date for submission was 20 October 2014.
 All documents are available here.

 Illegal logging is the harvesting of timber in contravention of the laws and regulations of the country of harvest.
 Illegal logging is a global problem with significant negative economic, environmental and social impact.